Byron, California: Byron Airport

 In 1993 Contra Costa County broke ground on a new airport two miles (3 km) south of Byron.
 On October 8, 1994, Byron Airport was dedicated.
 The new airport has 1307 acre of land.
 814 acre are reserved for habitat management land for the San Joaquin kit fox, a federally listed endangered species, as well as many other endangered and special status species.

 This is the home airport of the Patriots Jet Team.
 It has also been used for illegal drag races in the past.

-Bus

-There is limited bus service to Byron by Tri-Delta Transit's route 386, which connects the community and Discovery Bay with the Brentwood Park and Ride Lot where passengers may transfer to buses connecting to other cities in the region.